awez/amirrajan.github.com/a-dark-room/index.md

 7. Blek: This game, just yesterday, jumped _13_ spots in one day to claim #2.
 It's built by an indie dev too.
 I know he is going through the same thing I've been going through.
 A mix of hope and stress.
 He is eyeing how quickly he gets new reviews, he probably wakes up in the middle of the night to see if he's over taken A Dark Room... just like I wake up to see if I'm still #1.

 Now, all I can do is survive till Tuesday.
-Tuesday, is a magic day.
+Tuesday, is a magical day.
 It's the day where the media takes notice of the top apps in the App Store (whether they want to acknowledge A Dark Room or not).
 This however doesn't cause any kind of spike in downloads.
 But it's nice seeing what the internet has to say about A Dark Room every time it survives another week.
 By far, the best unsolicited article was published by [The Knox Student](http://www.theknoxstudent.com/news/2014/04/17/procrastination-station-mobile-gaming-for-hipsters/).

 All I can do now is wait for the "new normal".
 That moment where I get used to this unfamiliar terrain, and I can finally get a decent night's sleep.